-David Bodanis is a futurist, historian, scientist, business advisor and prize-winning author, and keynote inspirational speaker.
+David Bodanis is a futurist, historian, business advisor and prize-winning author, and keynote inspirational speaker.

-A highly experienced speaker his talks cover a range of topics, including how to navigate uncertain futures, how fairness helps businesses succeed, and creativity in the workplace.
+His talks cover a range of topics, including how to navigate uncertain futures, how fairness can help businesses succeed, and how to boost creativity in the workplace.

-Having studied mathematics, physics, and economics at the University of Chicago, David became a teacher at Oxford University where he created and ran a course called the “Intellectual Tool Kit”- which ended up being semi-mandatory for all new postgraduate students in the social sciences.
+Having studied mathematics,, history, and economics at the University of Chicago, David lectured at Oxford University for several years, where he created and ran the university’s “Intellectual Tool Kit” course, a practical survey of the social sciences.

-His work at Oxford led to him working with Royal Dutch Shell’s Scenario unit, helping model economic futures as well as working with the future planning unit at the World Economic Forum (Davos).
+His time at Oxford led to him working with Royal Dutch Shell’s Scenario unit, helping model economic futures as well as working with the future planning unit at the World Economic Forum (Davos).
 David also worked on an international study for the UK Treasury on the future of High-Frequency Trading and with the British government on developing hi-tech hubs in Lebanon and Dubai.
-More recently he has worked on Facebook’s virtual reality projects and is presently an adviser to TED’s idea curation groups, and continues with his consulting work on scenarios and trends (specifically around coronavirus in recent times).
+More recently he has worked on Facebook’s virtual reality projects and with TED’s idea curation groups, and continues with his consulting work on scenarios and trends, especially helping firms adjust to the new normal after the pandemic

 His latest book The Art of Fairness: The Power of Decency in a World Gone Mean – was published in the UK in November 2020, and received praise in Sunday Times, Financial Times, and The Economist among others.